 What we’ve listed below are just a few of the interesting extracurricular activities you can expect to find on your college campus.
 Hopefully you can find one (or more!) that sparks your interest and inspires you to pursue a passion you may not have even known you had.

 A Cappella Groups

 A cappella, which in Italian means “in the manner of the chapel,” refers to singing that is done without the aid of instrumental accompaniment.
 A cappella groups have become a hugely popular extracurricular activity on many college campuses.
-Go to any college and you are likely to find a wide array of a cappella groups, from coed to all male, singing a variety of music from top 40 to traditional Jewish folksongs, Broadway showtunes, and country standards.
+Go to any college and you are likely to find a wide array of a cappella groups, from coed to single sex, singing a variety of music from top 40 to traditional Jewish folksongs, Broadway showtunes, and country standards.

 Even if you were always picked last in childhood kickball games and wouldn’t stand a chance at making the school basketball team, thanks to intramurals you can still play organized sports in college.
 Intramural sports teams allow you to have all the fun of playing a game of basketball, soccer or hockey without any of the pressure that comes with being on a school varsity team.

 While there is still a competitive aspect to intramurals, as they often compete in leagues, it is essentially just for fun and there is nothing really riding on whether you win or lose.
 It’s just a chance to get some exercise (which you’ll need if you’re to avoid the dreaded Freshman 15!) and have a good time with your friends.

 Even if the prospect of joining a fraternity or sorority may not initially seem like your cup of tea, don’t write it off just yet.
 Greek life on college campuses these days can be markedly different from what you may have seen portrayed in movies such as Animal House.